You've typed yourself twice. Once by the stars. Once by your fears.

 That’s the only test that matters.

 Small experiment: Pull up your birth chart and identify your Sun sign’s ruling planet.
-Then look at the Enneagram type associated with that planet.
+Then look at the Enneagram type associated with that planet in the chart above.
 Even if it’s not your core type, notice how that energy shows up in your life.
 You might discover a pattern you’ve been living but never named.